 Types of Ornamental Grasses for Every Garden

-I have grouped grasses into various categories to help you with your selection.
-Banish your mower and getto a garden center!
-Let the planting begin!
+We have grouped grasses into various categories to help you with your selection.
+Banish your mower and getto a garden center… let the planting begin!

 Note: Hardiness zones in this list are estimates.
 Growing conditions vary with each location.
-Check with your local garden center or Cooperative Extension to ensure a grass’s adaptability.
+Check with your local garden center to ensure a grass’s adaptability.

 Grasses for Yellow Foliage